syncfusion-content/uwp-docs/uwp/TreeGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-### Export the tree grid that is not loaded in view
+### Export the TreeGrid that is not loaded in view

-You can export the tree grid that is not loaded in the view by calling the ApplyTemplate() method before exporting.
+You can export the TreeGrid that is not loaded in the view by calling the ApplyTemplate() method before exporting.

 {% tabs %}
 {% highlight c# %}